Wix Review (2022)

 Enter: Website builders.
 The whole point of website builders like Wix is to let someone build a website quickly by taking out the need for any prior website development knowledge.

 Even though Wix is one of the most well-known website builders and has a pretty good hosting platform, it does have its limitations.
-As a website builder, Wix is simple and easy to use by nature.
-However, there remains to be a small learning curve.
+As a website builder.

 If your goal is being able to build a website that looks awesome all by yourself – Wix is number one.
 All without sacrificing speed and functionality.